I am planning to have a baby soon. What should I know that will help me have a good pregnancy and successful outcome?

 Although rubella is not dangerous for you, it can have very serious implications for your unborn baby if the infection is contracted during pregnancy (the risk being highest in the first three months).
 It can cause heart and brain defects, deafness and cataract in your unborn baby.

 Chickenpox is usually a more an unpleasant illness as an adult and especially in pregnancy and in 10% can have maternal complications.
-As well there is a possibility of your baby developing foetal varicella syndrome (FVS) is a serious complication resulting in the baby to be born developing major abnormalities
+As well there is possibility of your baby developing foetal varicella syndrome (FVS) is a serious complication resulting in the baby to be born developing major abnormalities

 Have a blood test to determine if you are immune to rubella and chickenpox before you start trying to conceive.
-If you are not immune, you should have a vaccination.
+If you are not immune, you should have vaccination.
 You should wait for three months after your vaccination before conceiving.

-See also in the Question and Answer section of this website Chickenpox and Pregnancy
+See also in the Question and Answer section of this website Chickenpox and pregnancy

 Get fit before conceiving

 It is a good idea to get as fit as possible before you conceive.
 This is because pregnancy will reduce your stamina.
-You will find when you are pregnant that you will not be able to do what you did before pregnancy and will fatigue more easily.
+You will find when you are pregnancy that you will not be able to do what you did before pregnancy and will fatigue more easily.
 Exercise can simply mean regular walks.
 If you go to a gym tell your trainer you are planning to conceive soon so she can give you an appropriate exercise regime.

 Past medical and pregnancy history

-If you have a personal history of difficulty in conceiving, miscarriage (especially if more than one), significant health issues, previous difficult deliveries, or you or your husband/partner has a family history of an inherited condition, it will be good you have a pre-pregnancy consultation with me so the impact (if any) of your personal or family history on your planned pregnancy can be determined and steps can be taken as necessary to increase your chances of a successful pregnancy outcome.
+If you have a personal history of difficulty in conceiving, miscarriage (especially if more that one), significant health issues, previous difficult deliveries, or you or your husband/partner has a family history of an inherited condition, it will be good you have a pre-pregnancy consultation with me so the impact (if any) of your personal or family history on your planned pregnancy can be determined and steps can be taken as necessary increase your chances of a successful pregnancy outcome.

 Get the right Health Fund cover before conceiving